 New Beneficiary Report

-You now have the ability to run a report to see which beneficiaries your employees have on file.
+Employees may designate a Monthly Pension Beneficiary along with Primary and Contingent Refund Beneficiaries.
+You may run a report to see which beneficiaries your employees have on file.
 For any beneficiaries your employees do NOT have on file, you will see the word “None” listed.
-For instructions on where to find and how to run this report, see our Reporting Guide (pdf).

 New File Upload Feature